-Effectively managing a call center is crucial as it can lead to an increases in efficency and customer satisfaction.
-Two of the most important practices for contact center management succes are monitoring calls and communicating with your agents, define a process, set standards, and motivate the agents.
+Effectively managing a call center is crucial as it can lead to an increase in efficiency and customer satisfaction.
+Some of the most important practices for contact center management success are monitoring calls, communicating with your agents, define a process, set standards, and motivate the agents.

 One of your most important duties as call center manager is intermittently monitoring and evaluating each agent’s calls.
 Without good contact center analysis, it’s hard to know which of your agents are doing a good job, what they’re doing well and what they can be doing better.
 Your agents expect that you will be listening in from time to time — it’s not bad call center phone etiquette, it’s part of the job.